Factory Showroom

-Factory Showroom is the sixth studio album by the American alternative rock band They Might Be Giants, released in 1996 by Elektra Records.
+Factory Showroom is the sixth studio album by American alternative rock band They Might Be Giants, released in 1996 with Elektra Records.
 It was the band's first album to be produced by Pat Dillett, who would go on to work with the band on all subsequent albums, as well as their first album to feature a second guitarist, Eric Schermerhorn.

 Two years after Factory Showrooms release, John Flansburgh cited the album as his favorite by the duo.
 Feeling that Elektra did not do enough to promote the album, among other disputes, They Might Be Giants left the label after its release.